Business line of credit: what it is and how it works

 How to apply for a line of credit

 - Research lenders.
-Compare different banks and online lenders to find the best rates and terms for your business.
+Compare banks and online lenders to find the best rates and terms for your business.

 Risks of over-using a line of credit

-Warning signs of misuse:
+Watch for these warning signs of misuse:

 Managing your business finances with the right tools

 A line of credit can be very helpful, but it works best when you have a clear picture of your finances.
 Knowing your numbers helps you borrow wisely and stay on track.
-With real-time insights from Xero, you can monitor your cash flow, manage expenses, and see exactly where your business stands.

 FAQs on business lines of credit